oligogenic/oligopipe-docs/README.md

 https://oligogenic.github.io/oligopipe-docs/

 ## TODO
 - [ ] Integrate also technical information in this documentation
-- [ ] Add about section with citations
 - [ ] Create issue tracker (?)

 ## How to edit and build
 ```
 pip install mkdocs
 ```